 Sure!
 Just like people, not every dog is going to be super social or playful.
 That doesn’t mean he or she can’t benefit from spending time around other canines, or having watchful humans around while mom and dad are at work.
 We are happy to have a pup who prefers to hang with people as long as he or she can be in the company of other dogs without aggressive behavior.

-Yes, we have at least one bowl in every room!
+Yes, we have water available in every room!

 Yes.
 Please bring the pre-portioned meal with you when you drop your dog off.
 We do not charge extra for this service, as long as you provide the meal.